CodeNerd9/CodeNerd9/README.md

 # Hi there, I'm Saquib
-## I'm a Student
+## I'm a Computer Engineering Student
+## I am Junior Computer Science Engineer
-### Working & Lerning about Web Development,Webpage Design and Video-Editing
+### Working & Lerning about Web Development,Webpage Design and learning other domains as well.

-- 🌱 I’m currently learning everything 🤣
-- 🥅 2022 Goals: To Build my Own Website
-- ⚡ Fun fact: I quit everything that not instresting to me anymore.

 ##     ABOUT ME